 5.5 Waiver: All players, as submitted on the official roster by their team’s captain, must sign a league waiver prior to the season.
 Any player who fails to complete their waiver form will not be permitted to play.

 5.6 Identification: Players may be asked to show their photo ID at each game.
 This is to ensure safety and fair play, when deemed appropriate.
-If photo ID is not presented, does not match the names on the team roster, or is a mismatch with the submitted waiver photo ID, the player cannot participate.
+If photo ID is not presented or it does not match the names on the team roster, the player cannot participate.
 If the game has already started, the team that fails to provide photo ID accordingly will have to forfeit the game.
-Photo ID included when submitting waivers will be used internally only.

 5.7 Roster changes: Teams are required to recruit all players prior to the start of the season.
 Any additions or changes to the team roster, if needed, can be made by notifying the Committee within the first two weeks of the season — leading up to the 11:59 p.m.
 PT deadline on the Monday before Week 3’s games.
 However, the Committee must approve all changes before new players are eligible to play.
 No changes may be made after the deadline, with an exception for extraordinary cases.
 Please contact the league for further inquiry.

 5.8 League Rep: Each team is required to provide the league with at least TWO players who are able and available to serve as a League Representative.
 Neither league reps can be the captain of a team; however, assistant captains are permitted to be league reps.
 Please refer to the League Rep page for more information on the role and requirement.

 6.1 PentaSport will provide a game ball(s), the gymnasium, nets, and other equipment relevant to the sport (i.e. flags for football).